 Background: Hospitals such as Northwestern Memorial and associated medical clinics cautiously reopened in the week of May 11.
 Good information about the coronavirus situation in Chicago can be found on the Illinois Dept of Health webpage.

 The coronavirus is mainly a respiratory pathogen, and does not seem to be a source of dizziness or hearing loss.
 We support the steps recommended by the CDC to reduce the speed that it is transmitted, i.e. "flatten the curve", and we think this has worked in Illinois.

 What we are doing to keep everybody safe at Chicago Dizziness and Hearing:

 CDH reduced "in person" visits to the clinic by substituting telehealth.
 We are physically in the office, seeing about 2 "live" patients a day/provider and doing a lot of televisits.
 We will continue to offer televisits to all patients as long as health insurance permits.
 We are also doing "tele-triage" -- getting basic information over the phone rather than in person.
 In this regard, if you know your weight, your blood pressure and pulse -- please let us know over the phone.

 Two types of visits: regular, televisits

-We offer televisits -- i.e. smartphone or computer video appointments for situations such as once/year follow-up visits for Meniere's patients.
-This means that we will go through the same process as we do for "live" visits (i.e. get out your chart, go through our Epic EMR to see what has been going on with other doctors, discuss your symptoms with you, refill medications as needed), but we do not require you to be here in person.
+We offer televisits -- i.e. smartphone or computer video appointments for situations such as once/year follow-up visits for Meniere's or migraine patients.
+We go through the same process as we do for "live" visits (i.e. get out your chart, go through our Epic EMR to see what has been going on with other doctors, discuss your symptoms with you, refill medications as needed), but we do not require you to be here in person.